-The proposed project would require relocation of several public utilities as well as a single track of the Pacific Harbor Line railroad.

-The proposed project has detention basins proposed as part of the project design.
-No exceedances of wastewater treatment requirements are anticipated.
-No new treatment facilities will be required.
-The landfills where demolition debris and other construction debris will be transferred have ample capacity to handle the disposal requirements.
-All federal, state and local statutes and regulations related to solid waste will be followed.
-Please see Section 2.6 for more details.

-XVIII.
-MANDATORY FINDINGS OF SIGNIFICANCE Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? \boxtimes
+d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? $\boxtimes$ g) Comply with federal, state, and local statutes and regulations related to solid waste?
+The proposed project would require relocation of several public utrailroad. tilities as well as s a single track of the Pacific H larbor Line The proposed project has detention basins proposed as part of th treatment requirements are anticipated.
+No new treatment facilitie and other construction debris will be transferred have ample capa state and local statutes and regulations related to solid waste will es will be requir acity to handle t ed.
+The landfil he disposal req lls where demol juirements.
+All t ition debris federal, XVIII.
+MANDATORY FINDINGS OF SIGNIFICANCE Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+The project site is presently developed and devoid of significant fi ish, wildlife, and l/or plant popul ations.
+Constru iction